Abergil crime family: Murders and assassinations

-The Abergils have been accused of number of murders and assassinations.
+The Abergils have been accused of a number of murders and assassinations.

 On 31 August 2003, Sami Atias, an Israeli drug dealer who had belonged to an ecstasy ring headed by Abergil and Moshe Malul, was shot at close range and killed in the parking lot of an Encino café as he was getting into his car.
-Allegedly he had tried to steal 76 kilograms of Ecstasy in 2002.
+Allegedly he had tried to steal 76 kilograms of ecstasy in 2002.
 According to the indictment, Moshe Malul and fugitive Vineland Boyz′ member Luis Sandoval, were at the scene when Atias was shot, but another man had pulled the trigger.
 Itzhak Abergil had offered to help with the slaying during a meeting in Spain, but he did not play a direct role in the killing.

 On 5 October 2008, Amir Sanker and Eitan Gerella, two suspected associates of the Abergil crime family, were acquitted of a charge of grievous bodily harm by a Tel Aviv District Court, instead being convicted of lesser crimes, due to police negligence in collecting evidence.
 The charge sheet had claimed that the suspects had planned to kill Nissim Alperon, brother of crime boss Yaakov Alperon in retaliation for an attack on Itzhak Abergil said to be carried out by the Alperons five months earlier.
 In November 2008, Yaakov Alperon was killed in a car blast in Tel Aviv.

 In 2005, two girls were killed in Ramle by shots fired at a hall where Itzhak Abergil was celebrating.
 Police believe the slain girls were innocent victims of a mistake by the attacker in identifying his true target.

 In August 2008 31-year-old social worker Margarita Lautin (מרגריטה לאוטין), from Yehud, was killed while dining on the Bat Yam boardwalk with her husband and two young children.
 The targets of the shooting, attempting to run away from the shooters, had created a clear line of fire on Lautin, who was shot in the chest.
 The two suspected assassins, Ronen Ben-Adi and Shimon Sabah, members of the Abergil mob, fled the scene on a motorcycle, but were later apprehended by the police.
 They were convicted in May 2010, Sabah was sentenced to prison for seven years, and Ben Adi to life in prison and required to pay Lautin's daughters NIS 350,000 in compensation.

 The assailants were apparently targeting Rami Amira, who was sitting at a table nearby with Moti Hassin and Simantov Mahtayeb, who are all identified with the Abergil group, in an effort to resolve an internal dispute.
 Amira sustained a slight injury in his cheek as a result of the attack.
-He was killed on 2 February 2011 in Rishon Letzion, presumably by the Abergil organization which, according to police sources, continued to operate while the two Abergil brothers were extradited and awaiting trial in the United States.
+He was killed on 2 February 2011 in Rishon LeZion, presumably by the Abergil organization which, according to police sources, continued to operate while the two Abergil brothers were extradited and awaiting trial in the United States.